Skip to Content

 The full recipe with measurements is in the recipe card below.

-Add thyme leaves, rosemary, oregano leaves, garlic, dijon mustard, and lemon juice to a food processor.
+Step 2: Add thyme, rosemary, oregano, garlic, Dijon mustard, and lemon juice to a food processor.
 Pulse to create a paste, then stir in the olive oil.

-Rub the paste all over and inside the lamb.
+Step 3: Rub the herb mixture all over and inside of the lamb.

-Then, roll the lamb and secure it with cooking twine.
+Step 4: Then, roll the lamb roast and secure it with kitchen twine.

 The lamb will continue to “cook” as it rests, and the internal temperature will rise about 5-10 degrees.